-- Students accumulating 1-3 absences over the number allotted, may make-up chapel requirements by listening to a podcast issued by the Student Life Office and writing a three-hundred word reflection response paper for each absence. - Students accumulating 4-6 absences over the allotted will be required to pay \$15 fine for each chapel missed in addition to listening to a podcast and writing a three-hundred word reflection/response paper for each absence. - Students accumulating 7-10 absences over the limit will be placed on immediate disciplinary probation, be required to pay \$15 fine for each chapel missed in addition to listening to a podcast, and writing a three-hundred word reflection/response paper for each.
-All limitations of disciplinary probation will be applied. - Students accumulating more than 10 absences over the allotted will not be allowed to return the following semester. - Students with a chapel failure on their transcript will not be allowed to begin classes in the semester following until make-up assignments are submitted and approved for grade change from Fail (F) to Pass (P). - Students found swiping and leaving chapel should expect to be held accountable through disciplinary processes from the Student Life Office.
+• Students accumulating 1-3 absences over the allotted, may make-up chapel requirements by listening to a podcast issued by the Student Life Office and writing a three-hundred-word reflection/response paper for each absence.

+• Students accumulating 4-6 absences over the allotted will be required to pay \$15 fine for each chapel missed in addition to listening to a podcast and writing a three-hundred-word reflection/response paper for each absence.

+• Students accumulating 7-10 absences over the limit at any point during the semester will be placed on immediate disciplinary probation.
+At the conclusion of the semester, the student will be required to pay \$15 fine for each chapel missed in addition to listening to a podcast, and writing a three-hundred-word reflection/response paper for each.
+All limitations of disciplinary probation will be applied.
+(See Discipline and Accountability section below)

+• Students accumulating more than 10 absences over the allotted will not be allowed to return the following semester.
+The student must re-apply for readmission and readmission is not guaranteed.
+To be considered for re-admission, the student must first pay \$15 fine for each chapel missed in addition to listening to a podcast, and writing a three-hundred-word reflection/response paper for each.
+Students who are readmitted will be placed on disciplinary probation upon their return.
+All limitations of disciplinary probation will be applied.
+(See Discipline and Accountability section below)

+• Students with a chapel failure on their transcript will not be allowed to begin classes in the semester following until make-up assignments are submitted and approved for a grade change from Fail (F) to Pass (P), and a \$15 fine for each absence is paid past the third absence.

+• Students found swiping and leaving the chapel should expect to be counted absent and held accountable through disciplinary processes from the Student Life Office.